melissachen2000/melissachen2000/README.md

 ### Hello world

-👋 Welcome to my GitHub page!
+👋 Welcome to my GitHub account!

 😄 My pronouns are she/her/hers.

+🏫 I am a junior studying computer science at the University of Illinois at Urbana-Champaign with a minor in math.

 🔭 I’m currently working creating educational resources and activities.
-Check out my work through Illinois WCS!
+Some of my work is available at [Illinois WCS](https://github.com/IllinoisWCS).

 🌱 I’m currently learning about machine learning applications for making positive impacts on the world and how to make learning resources more accessible for everyone.